raster image – forming a montage

 Have one of your layers selected in the layers menu.
 Right above it, right there within the layers menu, it should say “Normal” with a drop down arrow.
 This is the layer blending tab.
 Drop this tab down and experiment with different layer blending modes.
 Notice that if you make different blends with different layers, you can come up with some very interesting combinations.

 Now that you have several ways to manipulate images down, keep experimenting with the options that you have now learned to organize an interesting composition on your canvas.
 One option could be to right click on a layer and duplicate that layer- having multiple of the same layer allows you to modify them differently and potential enhance the visual effect you can create with your image.

 10. Save and Submit.

-After doing a final ⌘S of your photoshop document, we are going to export it to a jpg version.
+After doing a final ⌘S of your photoshop document, we are going to export this Photoshop exercise as a png image.
 Go to -> File - > Save As and in the dialogue box we will select jpg from the drop down.

-Submit this exported jpg to the appropriate section of the class Google Drive.
+Submit this exported png to the appropriate section of the class Google Drive.

 Copy your whole exercise folder from your desktop to removable media for backup.
 Other acceptable means would be to use your own cloud service as a backup.